techandpeople/techandpeople.github.io/_pages/joinus.md

 </p>
 <p class="card" style="padding-left:20px; padding-right:20px; padding-top: 25px; padding-bottom: 25px; margin-bottom:0 ">
 <strong>What’s the deal with conference travels and internships?
 Do I have to pay for those?</strong><br><br>
-No. Conference publications are fully supported by the group (travel, hotel, registration, per diem) when submission to the conference is agreed with Tiago.
-Internships are normally arranged with Tiago and the visited institution, and are also fully covered by funding schemes (e.g., Erasmus+)  or by the visited institution/company.
+No. Conference publications are fully supported by the group (travel, hotel, registration, per diem) when submission to the conference is agreed with your advisor.
+Internships are normally arranged with your advisors and the visited institution, and are also fully covered by funding schemes (e.g., Erasmus+)  or by the visited institution/company.
 </p>
 <p class="card" style="padding-left:20px; padding-right:20px; padding-top: 25px; padding-bottom: 25px; margin-bottom:0 ">
 <strong>I want to work in the X project but I will need Y technology and a PC with special hardware.
 Do you have those?</strong><br><br>